KRMAssociatesInc/docker-vista/README.md

 ## Pre-requisites
 A working [Docker](https://www.docker.com/community-edition#/download) installation on the platform of choice.

+## Note
+You cannot use docker exec -it osehravista bash to get access to the mumps prompt.
+This is likely due to how docker permission schemes for shared memory access works.
+Instead always gain access via the ssh commands below

 ## Pre-built images
 Pre-built images using this repository are available on [docker hub](https://hub.docker.com/r/krmassociates/)

+### Running a Pre-built image
+1) Pull the image
+    ```
+    docker pull krmassociates/osehravista # subsitute worldvista or vxvista if you want one of those instead
+    ```
+2) Run the image
+    ```
+    docker run -p 9430:9430 -p 8001:8001 -p 2222:22 -d -P --name=osehravista krmassociates/osehravista # subsitute worldvista or vxvista if you want one of those instead
+    ```

 ## Build Steps
 1) Build the docker image
     ```